dun-research/DRCA/README.md

-# Differentiable Resolution Compression and alignment for Efficient Video Classification and Retrieval
+# Differentiable Resolution Compression and Alignment for Efficient Video Classification and Retrieval

-This is an official pytorch implementation of paper "Differentiable Resolution Compression and alignment for Efficient Video Classification and Retrieval".
+This is an official pytorch implementation of paper "Differentiable Resolution Compression and Alignment for Efficient Video Classification and Retrieval".
 This repository provides code for training and evaluation.
 Also, the code and pretrained weights of video classification are available to facilitate the reproduction of the paper's results.
 The code and pretrained weights of video retrieval will coming soon.

 <p align="center">
 <img src="assert/overview.png" width=100% height=100%